realadammatthew/humbleberger/src/copy/what-is-the-trinity.md

 The Trinity reveals that **God is relational**.
 Even before creation, God existed in perfect love and fellowship within Himself.
 This is why **love** is central to who God is.

-### 2. It Helps Us Understand Jesus
+### 2. It Helps Us Understand Yeshua

-We don’t believe that Jesus was just a good teacher or prophet.
+We don’t believe that Yeshua was just a good teacher or prophet.
 He is **God in the flesh**, come to rescue humanity from sin and bring us back to Himself.

 ### 3. It Explains Salvation